 This year — with support of BHP as a major sponsor of Reconciliation Queensland — we will also be simultaneously broadcasting and linking to a number of scheduled regional Reconciliation Breakfast fundraising events across the State.

-These include events in Cairns, Cooktown, Innisfail, Townsville, Mt Isa, Mackay, Rockhampton, and Moranbah.
+These include events in Cairns, Cooktown, Townsville, Mt Isa, Tully, Rockhampton, and Moranbah.

 This event will bring together representatives of many key stakeholder organisations including peak community, industry, government, First Nation groups as well as major RAP organisations to support Reconciliation Queensland’s ongoing national commitment and shared vision for a just, equitable and reconciled Australia.

 Funds raised from these planned events will assist Reconciliation Queensland, as the peak body for reconciliation matters in the state and a newly registered ‘Charity Organisation’, to support the work of its growing network of local reconciliation groups and committees across Queensland.